 Personally I’m happy that Father Christmas was part of my childhood.
 I don’t feel believing in any way made me distrust my parents or that I was ‘tricked’ into the magic of Christmas.
 In fact as an adult some of the best parts about Christmas are reviving my childhood memories of Christmas Eve with my brothers and of looking into the sky for Santa’s sleigh.

 So in my mind I don’t think telling your kids a bit of fiction is wrong or deceitful.
 And I don’t think it matters how long you believe in Father Christmas for.

-Kids should be allowed to be enchanted for as long as they want/need and find out in their own time – after all isn’t that what childhood and growing up is all about.
+Kids should be be enchanted for as long as they want and need.
+Find out in their own time.
+And after all isn’t that what childhood and growing up is all about.